 The cemetery really brings the ghosts from the ghost towns alive.
 It is very interesting to see how people in those days died of such simple causes, like diarrhea.
 There is also history about the typhoid epidemic which affected about 50% of Menzies population of the day.
 Interesting for a wander around.

 Menzies is definitely worth a stop for at least an hour or two and Lake Ballard is a great camping stop.
 It was one of our favourite places in the goldfields area.
-You can read more about our adventure in our weekly updates.
+You can read more about our adventure in our weekly updates especially Week 1 and Week 2.
 If you are traveling to Kalgoorlie or the Great Central Road, then you can read my individual posts on those places as well.